 Joy Organics Sells Only THC-Free Full Spectrum CBD Oil

 THC is the compound found in cannabis which causes a high.
 Although the cannabinoid-rich hemp used to produce CBD has only trace amounts of THC (below 0.3%) there are processes which can remove these trace amounts.
 If you do not want THC in your CBD, make sure the company you choose states that its products have zero THC and is willing to provide 3rd party lab reports to back up its claims.

 Because it is expensive to remove THC, any company that spends the extra money to do so is going to promote its products as being full spectrum products with zero THC.
 If a company does not brag about its products being THC free, then there’s a good chance there’s a small amount of THC in the products.

-Can CBD oil be used effectively to combat sleep disorders?
+Can CBD oil help sleep disorders?
 There is research which suggests that cannabinoids, such as those found in full spectrum CBD oil, might be able to play a role in helping to regulate daily rhythms and sleep patterns.
 And there are plenty of CBD users who would back up that claim.
 In fact, hemp extract, the raw material from which CBD oil is produced, has been used as a sleep aid for centuries.

 What You’ll Learn in This Article:

 Sleep disorders are not to be taken lightly.
 Good all-around health depends on getting a good night’s sleep every night.
 If sleep issues are not solved they can spiral out of control, causing cognitive declines such as an inability to focus and a reduction in memory recall.
 It can also result in reductions in motor skills, lethargy, anxiety, depression, high blood sugar, heart disease and much more.
 And, while not getting enough sleep can elevate the risk of illness, getting too much sleep can also cause serious health problems.
 As with many of the body’s systems, balance is needed in order to maintain good health.